-Growing pains are deep cramping or aching pains that are most often in the shins, calves, thighs or back of the knees.
-They most commonly occur in children from ages of 3 to 14 years.
-The pain usually occurs late in the day or at night, and the pain can awaken children from sleep.
-Usually, growing pains alternate between both sides of the body.
-For some children, the pain happens every day, and for other children, the pain can be intermittent.
-The episodes of pain last for a few minutes to hours and often resolve by the next day.
-Usually a child’s activity is not limited.
+Growing pains are deep cramping or aching pains that most commonly occur in the shins, calves, thighs, or back of the knees.
+They most typically affect children ages 3 to 14.
+The discomfort usually happens late in the day or at night, and some children report symptoms awakening them at night.
+Growing pains usually alternate between both sides of the body.
+For a few young people, the pain is constant, while for others, it is sporadic.
+The pain episodes range from a few minutes to hours and usually go away by the next day.
+Their range of activities typically remain unrestricted.

-Updated December 2020 by Robert W. Richardson, PT, FAPTA, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated April 2023 by David Waldburg, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.